G.U.Y.: Background and development

 Development of Gaga's third studio album, Artpop, began shortly after the release of her second one, Born This Way (2011), and by the following year, the record was already being recorded.
 "G.U.Y." was confirmed in an interview with Stylist magazine where Joanna McGarry asked Gaga about her views on feminism.
 Gaga told McGarry that the song is about new-age feminism, which she wanted to explore, where being subordinate to a man is the transfer of strength:

-"I actually wrote a song about it on my album, it's called 'GUY' and it stands for 'Go Under You'.
+I actually wrote a song about it on my album, it's called 'GUY' and it stands for 'Girl Under You'.
 So wearing make-up, smelling delicious and having suckable, kissable, edible things between your limbs is something I find strengthening because I know that when I pick the right guy, I can let him have it.
-Some women feel oppressed by make-up and clothing, and here’s to them, they have every right to feel that way as well."
+Some women feel oppressed by make-up and clothing, and here's to them, they have every right to feel that way as well.

 On her social media website Littlemonsters.com, Gaga later corrected the song title, saying that it is actually "G.U.Y.", an acronym for "Girl Under You".
 She also revealed that the song was written and produced with musician Zedd, who had been touring with Gaga for her Born This Way Ball.
 Zedd had previously done a remix of her single "Marry the Night" for her remix album, Born This Way: The Remix, and Gaga had contributed vocals on an alternate version of Zedd's track, "Stache".
 The musician told MTV News that they "both love nothing more than making music, so it was just kind of natural for us to just work on music".
 He also confirmed that around ten songs were composed with Gaga and was almost finished, although he was not sure which would be available on the final track list for Artpop.

 By January 2013, Zedd clarified that due to their busy schedules it was difficult to complete the project and work progressed mainly during the tour.
 Talking to Sirius XM Radio in December 2013, where she gave an in-depth analysis of each song from the album, Gaga further expanded on the concept of new-wave feminism: "The record's all about being comfortable underneath, because you are strong enough to know that you don't have to be on top to know you're worth it," she concluded.